Flavor violating Higgs and $Z$ decays at FCC-ee: Further details on the FCC-ee reach

 Similarly to the $h\to cu$ decays, we can obtain the expected $95\%$ CL upper limits on $\mathcal{B}(Z\to cu)$ when applying just the $c$-tagger.
 In Fig.~\ref{fig:result_Zcq} we show the projected upper limits as functions of charm tagger TPR and FPR, assuming again the three cases of 1\%, 0.1\% and no systematic uncertainties on the tagger efficiency.
 For a given value of (TPR, FPR) the upper bounds on $\mathcal{B}(Z\to cu)$, when assuming negligible systematics, are almost identical to the ones for $\mathcal{B}(Z\to bq)$, cf. Fig.~\ref{fig:result_tpr_fpr:Zbs} (top), obtaining an upper limit of $2.3\times 10^{-7}$ for the medium WP (TPR,FPR) = $(0.80,0.02)$.
 This is not surprising, given that in both cases only a single tagger is used as the discriminator, while the $Z\to bb$ and $Z\to cc$ backgrounds are almost identical in size.
 Once the systematic effects are taken into account, these completely dominate the performance, saturating the achievable reach (note that for this reason the FPR range displayed in the left and right panels in Fig.~\ref{fig:result_Zcq} differ significantly).
 For the medium WP (TPR,FPR) = $(0.80,0.02)$ and $1\%$ ($0.1\%$) systematic uncertainties we obtain an expected $95\%$ CL upper limit on $\mathcal{B}(Z\to cu)$ of $2.3\times 10^{-3}$ ($4.0\times 10^{-4}$).

 We reiterate that the above results rely on just the $c$-tagger.
-In principle one may try to apply also an $s$-tagger as an additional discriminator between signal and background.
-While preliminary studies of applying an $s$-tagger as a light-jet tagger have shown no increase in the statistical power, we leave a more complete study of such a possibility for future work.
+As done for $h\to cu$, we could implement a $u$-tagger to study its impact.
+However, in this case the background is larger as both the $Z\to uu, dd$ decays are important (even if better than a random tagger, the reported tagger in Ref.~\cite{utagger} yields similar $\epsilon^{u}_{u}$ and $\epsilon^{u}_{d}$).
+This implies that the background from $Z\to uu+dd$ would be essentially twice the one given by $Z\to ss$ in the $Z\to bs$ case.
+If already for $Z\to bs$ the background contamination is a limiting factor that forces us to consider extreme efficiencies, and systematic uncertainties render a precise measurement very difficult, in this case we are searching for a smaller signal with a larger background and more experimental taggers.
+We thus deem the application of both a $c$- and $u$-tagger more unrealistic than for $h\to cu$.
+As mentioned for $h\to cu$, in principle one may also try to apply instead an $s$-tagger as an additional discriminator between signal and background.
+As in $h\to cu$, preliminary studies of applying an $s$-tagger as a light-jet tagger have shown no increase in the statistical power.
+We leave a more complete study of applying a two-tagger analysis for $Z\to cu$ for future work.